You love trading.

 How can you prove it?

 The best way is to start trading on your own retail account.
-By showing the interviewer your own trading records, it tells them you are passionate about trading, and are not just walking the talk.
+By showing the interviewer your own trading records, it tells them you are passionate about trading and actually walk the talk.

 This will make you stand out from the thousands of applicants you are competing with.